glucard/deep-learning-from-human-preferences/readme.md

 ### Example of human feedback

-&nbsp;&nbsp;Chooses preferable segments or tell if they are incomparable.
+&nbsp;&nbsp;Chooses preferable segment or tell if they are incomparable.
 ![gif](media/HumanFeedbackInterface.gif)

 ### Benchmark